To apply to our Master of Science programs, you must:

 - Have completed a bachelor’s degree with a minimum grade point average (GPA) of 3.0 from an accredited college or university.*

 - Submit two letters of recommendation from professionals or professors familiar with your capabilities and achievements.

-- Submit a copy of your most up-to-date resume.
+- Submit your most up-to-date resume.

 - Submit a personal statement that addresses your interest in the degree.
-Your essay should be uploaded in the supporting documents section.

 - English Proficiency: If your bachelor’s degree was earned in a non-English speaking country and you are not a US citizen or permanent resident, you need to submit scores from an official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
 Please note that even if you are from an English-speaking country, you may still need to submit scores.
 We require that you have verification of the following scores within two years of your intended enrollment:

 - An Internet Based TOEFL (iBT) score of 100 with no less than 20 on each sub-score; or

 - An IELTS of 7 with no less than 6 on each band score.

 If your native language is English and/or you have a bachelor’s degree from a U.S. college or university, you are exempted from this examination.
 If you have questions about departmental requirements for the TOEFL, please contact Kristen Felthousen.

 *The Admissions Committee will consider all application materials and carefully read each application thoroughly and relies on a wide range of indicators from your application to determine your fit and aptitude for success in the program.
 If you have any questions about your specific situation, please feel free to contact us.

 The Department’s Admissions Committee will reviews applications three times per year.
 Applications are for each academic semester with the following deadlines: